Understanding the Difference: Scorecards vs Dashboards

 What is the difference between a scorecard and a dashboard?
 Often times, organizations are utilizing both, but use the terms so interchangeably that it can be difficult to differentiate between the two.
 In a few short sentences, I’ll quickly explain the difference.

 What is a Scorecard?

 A scorecard is a type of report that measures and compares your performance against your projections and goals.
 It evaluates the success and failure of your efforts, based on key performance indicators (KPIs).
-These KPI’s must be determined early which will allow management to successfully evaluate progress.
+These KPI’s must be determined early which allows management to successfully evaluate progress compared to expectations.

 What is a Dashboard?

-Dashboards are made up of multiple reports, allowing you to easily compare and contrast different reports or access diverse datasets in one place.
+Dashboards are made up of multiple report types, allowing users to easily compare and contrast different reports or access diverse datasets within one business intelligence environment.
 Scorecards can be included and viewed on a dashboard with other types of reports as well.
-Some of the most common reports used on a dashboard are new item trends, 52-week profit analysis, and exception reports.
-Dashboards can be customizable and present different views from the CIO to a field rep. Ideally, you want the data all to be pulled from a single data repository to ensure accuracy within your reports.
+Some of the most common reports used on a dashboard are ACV, velocity, new item sales, 52-week profit analysis, and exception reports.
+Dashboards can be customizable allowing the same data set to be used by multiple stakeholders across departments.
+Ideally, the data should be pulled from a single data repository to ensure accuracy within your reports.

 Comments are closed.